Stefania Turkewich: Studies

 Turkewich began her music studies with the Ukrainian composer Vasyl Barvinsky.
 From 1914 to 1916, she studied the piano in Vienna with Kurz.
 After World War I, she studied with the Polish musicologist Adolf Chybiński at the University of Lviv, and also attended his lectures on music theory at the Lviv Conservatory.
-In 1919, she wrote her first musical composition, a Liturgy, which was performed in St. George's Cathedral, Lviv.
+In 1919, she wrote her first musical composition, a liturgy, which was performed in St. George's Cathedral, Lviv.

-In 1921, Turkewich studied with the music historian Guido Adler at the University of Vienna and the Austrian composer Joseph Marx at the University of Music and Performing Arts Vienna, from which she graduated in 1923 with a teaching diploma.
+In 1921, Turkewich studied with the music historian Guido Adler at the University of Vienna and the Austrian composer Joseph Marx at the University of Music and Performing Arts Vienna, from where she graduated in 1923 with a teaching diploma.
 In 1925 she married the Ukrainian graphic artist Robert Lisovskyi and travelled with him to Berlin, where she lived from 1927 to 1930, and studied with the composers Arnold Schoenberg and Franz Schreker.
 In 1927, their daughter Zoya was born.

-In 1930, Turkewich travelled to Prague, where she studied with the prominent musicologist Zdeněk Nejedlý at Charles University, and with the composer Otakar Šín at the Prague Conservatory.
+In 1930, Turkewich travelled to Prague, where she studied with the musicologist Zdeněk Nejedlý at Charles University, and with the composer Otakar Šín at the Prague Conservatory.
 She studied composition with the composer Vítězslav Novák at the music academy.
 In autumn 1933 she taught piano and became an accompanist at the Prague Conservatory.
 In 1934, she defended her doctoral dissertation on the topic of Ukrainian folklore in Russian operas.

 She received her doctorate in musicology in 1934 from the Ukrainian Free University in Prague.
 She became the first woman from Galicia (which was then part of Poland) to receive a Doctor of Philosophy degree.
-Returning to Lviv in 1934, Turkewich worked as a teacher of musical theory and piano at the Lviv Conservatory, and became a member of the Union of Ukrainian Professional Musicians.
+Returning to Lviv in 1934, Turkewich worked as a teacher of musical theory and piano at the Lviv Conservatory, and became a member of the National Union of Composers of Ukraine.

-War years
+World War Two

-In autumn 1939, after the Soviet annexation of Eastern Galicia and Volhynia, Stefania worked as a tutor and a concertmaster at the Lviv Opera House, and from 1940 to 1941 was associate professor at the Lviv Conservatory.
+In autumn 1939, after the Soviet annexation of Eastern Galicia and Volhynia, Stefania worked as a tutor and a concertmaster at the Lviv Opera House.
+From 1940 to 1941 she was associate professor at the Lviv Conservatory.
 After the closure of the Conservatory during the Nazi occupation, she continued teaching at the State Musical School.
 In spring 1944 she left Lviv for Vienna.

-Fleeing from the Soviets, in 1946 she moved to southern Austria, and from there to Italy, where her second husband, Nartsiz Lukyanovich, was a physician under the British command.
+Fleeing from the Red Army, in 1946 she moved to southern Austria, and from there to Italy, where her second husband, Nartsiz Lukyanovich, was a physician under the British command.